How does a surface safety valve work?

 Oil Well Subsurface Safety Valves - Completions

-Surface-controlled subsurface safety valves (SCSSVs) are critical components of well completions, preventing uncontrolled flow in the case of catastrophic damage to wellhead equipment.
-Fail-safe closure must be certain to ensure proper security of the well.
-However, this is not the only function in which it must be reliable—the valve must remain open to produce the well.
-Schlumberger surface controlled subsurface safety valves exceed all ISO 10432 and API Spec 14A requirements for pressure integrity, leakage acceptance criteria, and slam closure.
+Surface-controlled subsurface safety valves (SCSSVs) are essential for well completions, preventing uncontrolled flow in case of severe wellhead damage.
+These valves must close failsafe to ensure safety but remain open for well production.
+Schlumberger’s surface-controlled subsurface safety valves exceed ISO 10432 and API Spec 14A requirements for pressure integrity and leak prevention.

-The multizone seal technology is currently available in the GeoGuard high-performance deepwater safety valves, which is validated to API Spec 14A V1 and V1-H.
+The multizone seal technology is available in the GeoGuard high-performance deepwater safety valves, validated to API Spec 14A V1 and V1-H. These safety valves represent the best in technology and reliability.

 The company is the world's best buy surface safety valves supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.